jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Be kind, respectful and helpful.
 The rest will fall into place.

+This is the dating equivalent of being a decent person that someone would want to invest a relationship with you.

 ## Technical Interview
 The other type of interview is the Technical Interview.

+The Technical Interview determines whether you have the skills for the job.
+The dating equivalent would be whether someone has a job, car, good apartment, etc.

 The industry still doesn't know how to conduct a good technical interview, and I was part of that dismal practice during my career when I was an interviewer as well.